BossHobby/Docs/docs/Features.md

 Most settings are available via the osd menu.
 Use the ROLL/PITCH stick to navigate the menus, RIGHT enters a category and LEFT exits out to the previous level.
 After making changes, SAVE+EXIT
-If changes are made and osd is exited without SAVE+EXIT - changes will be temporarily applied but will not persist after battery disconnect.
+If changes are made and OSD is exited without SAVE+EXIT - changes will be temporarily applied but will not persist after battery disconnect.
 Some changes will cause a reboot after saving.

 ## HDZero